sayantanHack/JS-from-Basics/ES6.md

 ## What is ES Next ?

-The Beta version is ES Next
+The Beta version is ES Next.

+## Babel